MicrosoftLearning/mslearn-fabric/Instructions/Labs/02-analyze-spark.md

     Now the dataframe includes the correct column names (in addition to the **Index**, which is a built-in column in all dataframes based on the ordinal position of each row).
 The data types of the columns are specified using a standard set of types defined in the Spark SQL library, which were imported at the beginning of the cell.

+9. Confirm that your changes have been applied to the data by viewing the dataframe.
+Run the following cell:

+    ```python
+   display(df)
+    ```

-9. The dataframe includes only the data from the **2019.csv** file.
+10. The dataframe includes only the data from the **2019.csv** file.
 Modify the code so that the file path uses a \* wildcard to read the sales order data from all of the files in the **orders** folder:

     ```python
    from pyspark.sql.types import *